×

 University of Providence Adds Two New Concentrations To The Masters In Healthcare Administration Program

-Students enrolling in our Masters of Healthcare Administration program can now choose between Leadership, Health Justice, and Community Health concentrations.
+Students enrolling in the Masters of Healthcare Administration program can now choose between MHA concentrations in leadership, health justice, or community health.

 Starting fall 2023, all students who enroll in the MHA program will select a concentration from the available options during their first and second semesters.
-During this first semester, students will choose between three of our courses, each representing a different concentration:
+During this first semester, students will choose from three course offerings, each representing a different concentration:

 • MHA 510: Leadership Theory (Leadership Concentration)